mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *i would heartily welcome the union of east and west provided it is not based on brute force.*
+> *the investor of today does not profit from yesterday's growth.*

 </div>
 <!-- quote-end -->